 Sales forecast accuracy is defined as the difference between the Day 1 Forecast and Actual Sales for the quarter (or any reporting period) as a percentage of Actual Sales.

 (Day 1 Forecast – Actual Sales) / Actual Sales * 100%

 Day 1 Forecast – The first forecast made for the quarter (or any reporting period).
 It is the most important forecast to measure because it sets the expectation for the quarter.
 That being said, as the quarter progresses and more information becomes available, you should revise your forecast as necessary to run your business.

 Actual Sales – The cumulative sales closed in the quarter (or any reporting period).
-Comparing the total cumulative sales closed to overall forecast is straight forward, but it requires some attention if you break your forecast down into components (i.e. business unit).
+Comparing the total cumulative sales closed to the overall forecast is straightforward, but it requires some attention if you break your forecast down into components (i.e. business unit).
 It is important to compare the forecast to the actual sales it was trying to predict.

 $100 Dollar Example